 - American Red or American Heart Association Adult CPR & AED certification is a prerequisite for HES-350 and many internships.
 CPR/AED certification must be current during HES-350.

-Athletic Training Major: The Health and Exercise Science Department offers an Athletic Training Program (ATP) accredited by the Commission on Accreditation of Athletic Training Education.
+The Health and Exercise Science Department offers an Athletic Training Program (ATP) accredited by the Commission on Accreditation of Athletic Training Education.
 This program is provided for students who are interested in the field of athletic training.
-Moreover, this major may be combined with other health-related majors/programs such as Health Fitness or other allied health areas.
-Admission to the ATEP is competitive and limited.
+Admission to the ATP is competitive and limited.

 Students wishing to apply for admission to the ATP must enroll and complete, or be completing, HES-200, HES-203, HES-234, and HES-305.
 Sophomore students are evaluated during the fall semester with a limited number accepted into the major in the spring.
-Criteria for the selection process are included in the application packet and are available on the ATP website at www.gustavus.edu/academics/hes/atr/ apply.php.
-Transfer students must complete three years in the program and participate in the evaluation process as fall semester sophomores.
+Criteria for the selection process are included in the application packet and are available on the ATP website.
+Transfer students must complete two and a half years in the program and participate in the evaluation process as fall semester sophomores.

-Sophomore students accepted into the major begin clinical field experience (HES-303) during the spring semester.
-During January of the sophomore year, Athletic Training student majors are encouraged to complete a four-week career exploration in their desired field or job setting.
+Sophomore students accepted into the major begin clinical field experience (HES303) during the spring semester.
+During January of the sophomore year, Athletic Training student majors are encouraged, but not required, to complete a four-week career exploration in their desired field or job setting.
 During the junior (HES-307 and HES-311) and senior (HES-312, HES-318, and HES-353) years, clinical field experiences will include application of skills and techniques involved with the prevention, assessment, and rehabilitation of injury/illness while under the supervision of athletic trainers and other allied health care professionals.
 Upon completion of the major the student is qualified to sit for the BOC certification examination.

-Contact Dr. Kyle Momsen, Director-ATP, (firstname.lastname@example.org) for additional information.
+Contact Mary Joos, Director-ATP, (firstname.lastname@example.org) for additional information.

-Public Health Minor: The minor in Public Health provides an introduction to the basic concepts and principles related to the provision and understanding of community-based health services and programs.
-A grade of Cor higher is required in each of the courses in the minor, along with an overall GPA of 2.333 for the minor.
+The minor in Public Health provides an introduction to the basic concepts and principles related to the provision and understanding of community-based health services and programs.
+A grade of C- or higher is required in each of the courses in the minor, along with an overall GPA of 2.333 for the minor.